Swing low, sweet chariot...

 The Clubhouse Bar, Twickenham Stadium, Whitton Road, TW2 7BA

-The Old Ship in Hackney is offering a free round of beers on the house for anyone who pre-books to see a game they're screening... as long as they're eating.
+The Old Ship in Hackney is offering a free round of beers on the house for anyone who pre-books a table... as long as they're eating.
 The pint must either be a Heineken or a Heineken 0.0% (that latter option might be smart, considering the time of day).
-The pub screens all the England matches, most other home nation games, and everything after the pool stage (check out the full list here).

 The Old Ship, 2 Sylvester Path, E8 1EN

 There are five Belushi's dotted around London, and they're all pretty on it when it comes to screening sports.
 The Rugby World Cup in Japan is no different, and Belushi's are prepared.
 They've got a special 5am-10.45am menu on offer for the hardcore.
 The key to Belushi's is booking ahead, nab yourself a table, booth, stadium seating... or — if you're feeling especially luxurious — drop a whole £750 in the London Bridge branch and watch the match in a 'Man Cave' for you and your mates.